There’s something special taking place in the Black Bourn Valley.

 Explore a Nature Reserve

-Carlton & Oulton Marshes is a lowland reserve in the Waveney Valley.
+Carlton Marshes, together with Oulton Marshes, is a lowland reserve in the Broads National Park.
 It consists of meadows, wet grassland, reedbeds, marsh and woodland.

 Castle Marshes is a broadland site with grazing marsh, fen and freshwater dykes.
 In winter the marshes are flooded to create expanses of open water for wintering wildfowl.